 Consider Investing in an App

 When was the last time you searched online looking for a restaurant?
 You probably do it using your smartphone or handheld device.
 The same logic applies to your bike shop.
 People will be looking it up online, particularly using smartphones, and a lot.
+Therefore, it can be worthwhile investing in an app that makes your brand more visible to the target audience.
+Developing an app can be an expensive venture.
+Do it only if there are calculable benefits from the investment.

 Get Listed on Google Business Directory and Increase Web Presence

-Get your bike shop business listed in the Google business directory.
+Get your bike shop business listed in the Google Business Directory.
 There’s a massive advantage here.
-The Google algorithm favors shops listed on Google business.
+The Google algorithm favours shops listed on Google Business.
 That is to say, if your shop’s contact information is listed, then it will easily show up in Google search results.
+Increase your business’s web presence to encourage word-of-mouth marketing.
+As mentioned earlier, if your shop is not attracting attention online, it will just die a slow death.

 Start & Sell via your Social Media Profile